 What is the course about?

+This course is about making sense of and using the maths in the world around us.
 You will work with whole numbers, understand the relationship between fractions and decimal numbers and work with percentages.
 You will solve problems involving time, money and measurement, be able to measure confidently and convert between units of measurement.
-You will be able to state properties of shapes, both 2D and 3D, read and interpret information in tables, charts and graphs and be able to construct these yourself.
+You will be able to state properties of shapes, both 2D and 3D, read, interpret and comment on information in tables, charts and graphs and be able to construct these yourself.
 You will apply the knowledge and skills to solving problems in a variety of everyday and work related contexts.